Johnson partygate hangover leaves Sunak with a headache

 Liz Truss, who spent 49 days as prime minister after succeeding Mr Johnson as Tory leader, told GB News that preventing him holding a parliamentary pass would be a “very harsh decision”.

+But she is not expected to vote on the report, with a source close to the MP pointing to her speaking at an event in Dublin on Monday morning.

-Downing Street is yet to say whether the Prime Minister will vote on the report.
+Downing Street is yet to say whether the Prime Minister will vote.

 Senior Conservative MP Damian Green told BBC Radio 4’s Today programme that “deliberately abstaining is not really rising to the importance of the occasion”.